The Hillsborough disaster impacted Liverpool as a city in an indescribable way, with families fighting for justice ever since.

 The inquest verdict and justice, April 26, 2016

-An inquest rules had the 96 were unlawfully killed, bringing justice to the families.
+An inquest rules had the 96 were unlawfully killed, bringing truth to the families.

 A jury determined that supporters were not at fault for the Hillsborough disaster, with the “gross negligence” of police and ambulance services contributing to the deaths of the 96.